 Alloy Characteristics Typical Applications 6060, 6063 Suitable for intricate extruded sections of medium strength.
 Forms well in the T4 temper.
 High corrosion resistance.
 Good surface finish.
 The most widely used extrusion alloy.
 Architectural members (glazing bars and window frames), windscreen sections, road transport.
 6106 A stronger version of 6060, with most of that alloy's good surface finish and formability.
 Road and rail transport, general engineering, ladders, light structures, curtain wall members.
 6005A, 6061, 6351, 6082 The recommended alloys for structural purposes, with good strength and corrosion resistance.
 Road and rail transport, scaffolding, bridges, cranes, heavy-duty structures.
 6101 The best combination of electrical and mechanical conductor properties, with an electrical conductivity of 55% of IACS.
 Busbars, electrical conductors and fittings.
+6463A Based on high purity aluminium, this alloy was developed to respond well to chemical brightening and electrochemical brightening or anodising.
+It has excellent formability.
 Motor car trim and other applications requiring a bright decorative finish.
 7005 A high strength alloy with moderate corrosion resistance.
 Structures, transport, general engineering.